IBM/itaa-docs/docs/community-edition/Self-Guided Tutorial/Getting Started with IT Architect Assistant.md

 In your local installation of the Community Edition, you will find the **Workspace** folder.
 Within this folder there are subfolders, each representing a different architecture available locally within the tool.
 To add new architectures from an external source such as the IBM Cloud Architecture Center, you will download an architecture archive file (.zip) and uncompress this archive file into the Workspace folder.

-For this tutorial, download the Digital Business Automation reference architecture [archive file]().
+For this tutorial, download the Digital Business Automation reference architecture by clicking on the **IT Architect Assistant** button under the [reference architecture diagram](https://www.ibm.com/cloud/architecture/architectures/dba-architecture/reference-architecture).
 Then use the  appropriate utility on your system to uncompress this file into your Workspace folder.

 ![Load external architecture into tool](../tutorial-images/architecture-in-workspace-folder.png)